The Story of Genesis’ Career-Boosting ‘ … And Then There Were Three … ‘

-When their founding front man, the iconic and enigmatic Peter Gabriel, left their ranks in 1975, the remaining quartet picked up their instruments and kept on refining and expanding the band’s music, now with drummer Phil Collins on vocals.
+When their singer, Peter Gabriel, left their ranks in 1975, the remaining quartet picked up their instruments and kept on refining and expanding the band’s music, now with drummer Phil Collins on vocals.
 Then, two years later, guitarist Steve Hackett — feeling constricted as a songwriter — decided to quit, just as punk rock was ravishing England and pushing most prog musicians to the fringes of the music industry.
 But the seemingly indestructible Genesis silenced their critics with … And Then There Were Three … , which was released in April 1978.

 “The idea of trying to keep the songs a little more concise to get more ideas on the album was quite appealing,” said keyboardist Tony Banks in the DVD interviews accompanying the album’s 2007 reissue. “[It’s] something we’d sort of wanted to do regardless.”
 And Three is indeed a pivotal turning point for the band; the songs are more concise, more sculpted and intimate, placing prominence on Collins’ expressive belting and Banks’ elegant synthesizers and organs.

 In a way, Hackett’s departure was the catalyst for the band’s more straightforward approach.
 Without his technically dazzling fretwork (and expansive approach to song construction), they were forced to cut the fat from their arrangements, and Rutherford — a more direct, less virtuosic guitarist — naturally brought a more simplistic approach to his riffs and leads.